 I’ll always try a lower brew ratio than my starting point of 50% but, as this increases extraction, I will usually adjust the grind slightly coarser.
 This means the extraction time is moderately shorter and I can ensure that I don’t over extract.
 Usually, I will go no lower than 40% (for example, a 16g input to produce a 40g espresso), as beyond this point the espresso becomes a little too thin for my tastes.

-There are occasions when I will increase the brew ratio to above 50%, but this only really happens when the beans are darker than I would like.
+There are occasions during dialing in when I will increase the brew ratio to above 50%, but this only really happens when the beans are darker than I would like.
 Darker roasts increase the solubility of the beans, making them easier to extract, but, beyond a certain roast profile, they overpower the more delicate, complex flavours, meaning they often taste best when pulled quite short.

 Balanced, complex and sweet.